 Go to the Google API Console.
 The link should open the page in a new tab.
 If a Google Cloud free trial banner appears on top, just dismiss it.
 If you don't have any previous Google Project, the console just creates a new one automatically.
 Click

 PLEASE NOTE: Google often changes the console aspect.
 If you find that those screenshots are not updated to the current state, please drop a message to our support.

-You'll now be asked for the Application type.
-Choose the
+You'll now be asked to add the restrictions.
+Insert the

 Authorized Redirect URIand

 Where you can find both?
-Just open another browser tab and go to your site's WordPress admin dashboard.
+Just open another browser tab and go to the WordPress admin dashboard of your site.
 Go to

 Google Project is now successfully created and configured.
 It's time to go to the TeamBooking dashboard.

 Do you remember the JSON file you've downloaded from the previous step?

 Team Booking => Core Settings tab.
 Click on

 Import from JSON file button.